-(1) Represents potential threshold, target and maximum incentive compensation for the 2007 fiscal year under the EICP.
-Amounts actually paid for the 2007 fiscal year are described in the "Non-Equity Incentive Plan Compensation" column in the Summary Compensation Table.
+(1) Represents potential threshold, target and maximum incentive compensation for the 2008 fiscal year under the EICP based on each officer's salary on the date the 2008 fiscal year targets were approved.
+The amounts actually paid for the 2008 fiscal year are described in the "Non-Equity Incentive Plan Compensation" column in the Summary Compensation Table.
 The "threshold" is the minimum payment level under the EICP which is 50% of the target amount.
 There is no maximum.
-See "Compensation Discussion and Analysis" at page 17 and the discussion following this table for more information on the EICP.
+See "Compensation Discussion and Analysis" at page 18 and the discussion following this table for more information on the EICP.

-(2) Represents shares acquired pursuant to the Executive Stock Purchase Plan.
-See "Compensation Discussion and Analysis" at page 17 and the discussion following this table for more information on the Executive Stock Purchase Plan.

-(3) Represents options awarded pursuant to the AutoZone, Inc. 1996 Stock Option Plan.
-See "Compensation Discussion and Analysis" at page 17 and the discussion following this table for more information on this plan.

-(4) Under the 1996 Stock Option Plan, stock option awards are made at the fair market value of common stock as of the grant date, defined as the closing price on the trading day previous to the grant date.
+- (2) Represents shares awarded pursuant to the Executive Stock Purchase Plan.
+See "Compensation Discussion and Analysis" at page 18 and the discussion following this table for more information on the Executive Stock Purchase Plan. - (3) Represents options awarded pursuant to the AutoZone, Inc. 2006 Stock Option Plan.
+See "Compensation Discussion and Analysis" at page 18 and the discussion following this table for more information on this plan. - (4) Under the 2006 Stock Option Plan, stock option awards are made at the fair market value of common stock as of the grant date, defined as the closing price on the trading day previous to the grant date.